-The experiment so far has been focusing on the repeatability of soil moisture readings for sand (with and without organic matter content), peat and saline clay soils.
-In addition, calibrated curves for new soil types: loamy-sand, tree soil (sand), light-clay (clay-loam), and planting soil (sand).
-Repeatability is extremely important in soil calibration to reduce sensors sensitivity - mostly increased in light soils as sandy textures.
+Sensoterra’s ongoing experiment focuses on the repeatability of soil moisture readings for various soil types, including sandy soils with and without organic matter, peat, and saline clay soils, demonstrating their commitment to sustainable farming solutions.
+Additionally, Sensoterra is developing calibrated curves for new soil types such as loamy-sand, tree soil (sand), light-clay (clay-loam), and planting soil (sand), further enhancing precision agriculture.
+Repeatability is a key factor in soil calibration, especially in light soils like sandy textures, where sensors tend to be more sensitive.

 Email: [email protected]